 - Canadian Down Syndrome Society: Resources for parents, new parents, and families of people with Down syndrome in Canada.

 - Down’s Heart Group: This UK charity provides support and information on heart conditions associated with Down syndrome.

 - Down’s Syndrome Association of the UK: Resources for people with Down syndrome and their families in the UK.

-- Birth Defect Research for Children: This organization provides information for parents of children with Down syndrome and other conditions.
+- Birth Defect Research for Children: Provides information for parents of children with Down syndrome and other conditions.
 The organization will match parents with other families whose children have the same or similar conditions and links to support groups.

 - Learning about Down Syndrome: Information about Down syndrome and its diagnosis and treatment.

-- Resources for Parents: Answers to parents’ questions about parenting a child with Down syndrome; includes information on parenting newborns to young adults transitioning to living on their own.
+- Resources for Parents: Answers to parents’ questions about parenting a child with Down syndrome.
+This site includes information on parenting newborns to young adults transitioning to living on their own.

 - Making Inclusion Work: An article on best practices for the inclusive education of children with Down syndrome.